Rise of controversial transition bonds leads to call for industry standards

 “From my perspective, I just may prefer to invest in a company that is already doing something that is more environmentally friendly, or having a better impact than someone who is transitioning in that way,” said Yvette Klevan, a portfolio manager with Lazard Asset management.

 The International Capital Markets Association, which drove much of the work around green bonds, is currently considering what to do about the transition space.
 Banks, too, are waking up to the fact that they need to have an internal policy in place for reputational reasons.
-BNP Paribas has begun work on its own policy following the outrage over the Marfrig deal.
+BNP Paribas has begun work on its own policy.
+The bank said that the work had begun before the Marfrig deal and was not a response to the controversy around the deal.

 The hope is that, if done correctly, this asset class can be beneficial for everyone.